srsran/srsRAN_Project_docs/docs/source/user_manuals/source/running.rst

 .. note::

-   This guide outlines running srsRAN Project in a Split 8 deployment with a USRP, for Split 7.2 deployments see :ref:`here <oran_ru_tutorial>`.
+   This guide outlines running srsRAN Project applications in a Split 8 deployment with a USRP, for Split 7.2 deployments see :ref:`here <oran_ru_tutorial>`.

 Baseline Requirements
 *********************

-To successfully run the srsRAN Project gNB you will need the following:
+To successfully run an end-to-end network the srsRAN Project applications you will need the following:

     - A PC with a Linux based OS (Ubuntu 20.04 or later)
     - A USRP device